zzapdotdev/zzap/sites/zzap.dev/docs/src/routes/index.md

 ---
-title: zzap The content site generator for React, and it's... really fast
 description: Add zzap to your project, include some markdown files, and trust zzap to build your site in milliseconds.
 ---